SEAN: A surprisingly huge last week of the month. Shall we get right down to it?

 SEAN: If you’d told me a few years ago Vertical would be licensing a Young Animal title, I’d have laughed.
 But here we are.
 Sickness Unto Death is along the lines of Flowers of Evil, but only 2 short volumes.
 The first ships this week.

 MICHELLE: I don’t know what to think about it.

-MELINDA: I’m always interested in what Vertical has to offer, so count me in!
+MJ: I’m always interested in what Vertical has to offer, so count me in!

 SEAN: Are You Alice? has a 2nd volume that may potentially have something comprehensible happen, which Vol. 1 lacked, in my opinion.

 And The Betrayal Knows My Name, a series that feels like it should be Wings but is instead in Asuka (which is becoming the new Wings), hits Vol. 6, and has lots of reincarnation romance.

 MJ: I have been shamelessly addicted to this series ever since my holiday marathon read last year.
 More, more!

 SEAN: A Bride’s Story really picked up for me with the introduction of the twins in Vol. 4, so seeing their wedding in this new volume is definitely high on my list of things to do.

 ASH: I’m always happy to see a new volume of Kaoru Mori’s A Bride’s Story!
 (Now, if we could only get Emma back into print, too…)